MicrosoftDocs/powerquery-docs/powerquery-docs/ConnectorCertification.md

 We work with partners to try to make sure that they have support in maintenance, but customer issues with the connector itself will be directed to the partner developer.

+Certified connectors are bundled out-of-box in Power BI Desktop.
+Custom connectors need to be loaded in Power BI Desktop, as described in [Loading your extension in Power BI Desktop](samples/TripPin/1-OData/README.md#loading-your-extension-in-power-bi-desktop).
+Both can be refreshed through Power BI Desktop or Power BI Service through using an on-premises data gateway by implementing a [TestConnection](samples/trippin/9-testconnection/readme.md).

+Certified connectors with a `TestConnection` implementation also support end-to-end refresh through the cloud (Power BI Service) without the need of an on-premises data gateway.
+The Power BI service environment essentially hosts a “cloud gateway” that runs similar to the on-premises gateway.
+After certification, we will deploy your connector to this environment so that it's available to all Power BI customers.
+There are additional requirements for connectors that need to use additional components, such as an ODBC-based driver.
+Be sure to reach out to your Microsoft contact if your connector requires the use of additional components.

 ## Custom Connector Security and Signing

 As M is a versatile language that, as seen in [Handling Authentication](HandlingAuthentication.md), has the capacity to interact with stored credentials, we need to give users a way to only allow trusted connectors to run.